visuality1337/discord-scripts/README.md

-# discord-scripts
+# Discord Scripts
-Discord scripts that you can paste into your console, i fixed them all cause discord updated something.
+This Scripts got patched once, but i fixed them all :)